daormar/debasher/doc/design_doc_webui.md

 with `debasher_get_verbatim_func_source`, and keeps the canonical form of a function whose verbatim source it cannot find.
 The code of a process may bundle several functions (the engine includes the helpers of the same file that the process calls), and each is replaced on its own.
+A body that the model keeps apart from its function (`arrayCode`, `generatorSizeCode` and the additional methods) loses the indentation that all its lines share, since script generation indents it again when it writes the function back.

 ## Recovering the options handler